syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

   - A shell script to retrieve the per-Resource details from the user's request, and inject them into the template (`execute-pipeline`)
 - Executed the image locally to validate its output
-- Loaded the image into the Platform cluster (or pushed it to the registry)
+- Loaded the image into the platform cluster (or pushed it to the registry)
 - Wrapped the image in a Kratix Pipeline and added it to the `resource.configure` Workflow.

 ### Define the `dependencies` in your Promise definition {#dependencies}

 The `dependencies` describes everything required to fulfil the Promise.
-Kratix applies this content on all registered Workers.
+Kratix applies this content on all registered Destinations.

 For this Promise, the `dependencies` needs to contain the Jenkins CRD and Operator.